albar965/littlenavmap-manual/src/en/COORDINATES.rst

 All dialogs show the read coordinates below the input field in the curretly configured coordinate format.
-See :ref:`units` for more information.
+See options page :ref:`options-units` for more information.

 .. tip::